 hearts, the roof (triangles).
 Discuss the colors, on the

 template (red, blue and white, the color in the national flag).

-Alphabet Activity: Letter H Reinforcement
+Letter H Heart

 * two pieces of white paper, card stock is better.

 * crayons, markers

 * Read instructions for optional materials to use

 * Include a book about shapes or a related holiday before starting the craft.